XSEDE/Container_Tutorial/PEARC21/Day1 Ex 1 Part A - Overview and Login.md

 in mind while reading here.
 Lines that begin with a ```$``` denote a command to be run on the remote system, like
 ```$ whoami```
+This is common when indicating a shell prompt on a Linux-based machine.

 Output will sometimes follow these!